What Is a Health Coach?

 Insurance coverage: Health coaches improve overall health, reducing later treatment in the future, so sometimes insurance providers may cover health coaching sessions.

-Some practices see the value of coaching in itself and include these along with physician services (such as at PlushCare, where Health Coaching is free with membership).
+Some practices see the value of coaching in itself and include these along with physician services.

 Read More About Weight Management